zero-to-mastery/complete-web-developer-manual/README.md

 Change localhost:
 *	https://stackoverflow.com/questions/40714583/how-to-specify-a-port-to-run-a-create-react-app-based-project

-If you don't want set environment variable, other option - modify scripts part of package.json from:
+If you don't want to set environment variable, other option - modify scripts part of package.json from:

 ```"start": "react-scripts start"```